cuinjune/PdWebParty/README.md

   https://pdwebparty.herokuapp.com/?url=LINK
   ```
 * Example: https://pdwebparty.herokuapp.com/?url=https://patchstorage.com/wp-content/uploads/2020/12/default.pd

+## Using MIDI
+* Pd's MIDI objects (e.g. [notein]) can be used to send and receive MIDI messages.
+* The MIDI should work in all browsers that natively support the Web MIDI API.
+(See the [browser support](https://github.com/djipco/webmidi#browser-support))

 ## Supported GUI objects
 * Currently, only Bang(bng), Toggle(tgl), Canvas(cnv), and Comment are supported.
 (Other objects will be added soon)